pulkitjalan/ip-geolocation/README.md

 ## Services

+### IP-API

+IP-API is a free (or paid) service that can also be used instead of the database file or the paid maxmind service.
+They do have some limitations on the free service so please have a look at the [docs](http://ip-api.com/docs/) first.

 ### Maxmind

 You can use the free database from maxmind or their web api service.
 You can download the free database service [here](http://dev.maxmind.com/geoip/geoip2/geolite2/) or enter your `user id` and `license key` in the config.

-### IP-API

-IP-API is a free service that can also be used instead of the database file or the paid maxmind service.
-They do have some limitations so please have a look at the [docs](http://ip-api.com/docs/) first.